apache/nuttx/configs/sama5d3x-ek/README.txt

         Application Configuration -> NSH Library
           CONFIG_NSH_ARCHINIT=y                 : NSH board-initialization

+    10) Support the USB high-speed EHCI host driver can be enabled by changing the NuttX configuration file as follows.
+If EHCI is enabled by itself,

+        Device Drivers -> USB Device Driver Support CONFIG_USBDEV=y                       : Enable USB device support
+          CONFIG_USBDEV_DMA=y                   : Device uses DMA
+          CONFIG_USBDEV_DUALSPEED=y             : Device support High and Full Speed

+        System Type -> ATSAMA5 Peripheral Support
+          CONFIG_SAMA5_UDPHS=y                  : Enable UDPHS High Speed USB device

+        Application Configuration -> NSH Library
+          CONFIG_NSH_ARCHINIT=y                 : NSH board-initialization

+        You also need to select a device-side class driver for the USB device, This will select the CDC/ACM serial device.
+Defaults for the other options should be okay.

+        Device Drivers -> USB Device Driver Support CONFIG_CDCACM=y                       : Enable the CDC/ACM device

     STATUS:
       2013-7-19:  This configuration (as do the others) run at 396MHz.
         The SAMA5D3 can run at 536MHz.
 I still need to figure out the